dojot/docs/source/architecture.rst

 everything is working fine.

-The tenant contexts are isolated and there are no data sharing, the access credentials are validated by the authorization service for each and every operation (API Request).
+The tenant contexts are isolated and there are no data sharing, the access credentials are validated by the authorization service (keycloak) for each and every operation (API Request).
 Therefore, a user belonging to a particular context (tenant) cannot reach any data (including devices, templates, flows or any other data related to these resources) from other ones.